cloud-55/supernova-event-gateway/README.md

-# SUPERNOVA
+# Supernova Message Gateway

 ![alt text](http://snews.bnl.gov/popsci/crab.jpg)

-SUPERNOVA MESSAGE GATEWAY is a platform that simplifies pub/sub on cloud providers.
+Supernova Message Gateway is a platform that simplifies pub/sub on cloud providers.

+## Architecture

-## Installation
+## How to build?

-Run `make` and copy the `supernova` binary to a directory in your PATH.
+Run `make` and copy the `smg` binary to a directory in your PATH.

+## How to contribute?

+## Mantainers

+Leo Morais - leonel@cloud55.io